 In 1942, he made a quantum leap -- 20-5 with a 1.76 ERA and 213 strikeouts.
 In the Amateur World Series, he won three games and lost none with an ERA of 1.36 as Cuba beat Venezuela to avenge its loss the previous year.
 He struck out 31 in 33 innings.

 “I was born with the gift of velocity,” Julio told journalist Luis Pérez López in March 1985.
 “That’s something that can’t be learned or practiced.
-It is a gift of nature.”
+It is a gift of nature.”13

-Julio found personal happiness in San Antonio de los Baños, too, as het met his wife-to-be, Blanca Rodríguez.
+Julio found personal happiness in San Antonio de los Baños, too, as he met his wife-to-be, Blanca Rodríguez.
 Conrado Marrero recalled her as “a very proper and educated woman.”
-Julio and Blanca got married on February 19, 1945.
-They had one daughter, Diana.
-Moreno said, “After my family, baseball has been the biggest thing in my life.”
+Julio and Blanca got married on February 19, 1945.18 They had one daughter, Diana.
+Moreno said, “After my family, baseball has been the biggest thing in my life.”19

 Moreno made his Cuban winter debut in the 1945-46 season with Marianao.
-After being such a big winner in amateur ball and having a good year in Mexico, Moreno’s season was a shocker -- El Jiquí won only one game and lost a league-high 10.
-His ERA is not available, so it is tough to tell whether he was a hard-luck loser, though his first arm problems were the greater issue.
+After being such a big winner in amateur ball and having a good year in Mexico, this season was a shocker -- El Jiquí won only one game and lost a league-high 10.
+His ERA is not available, so it is tough to tell whether he was a hard-luck loser.
 In February 1946, however, he was part of a Cuban All-Star squad that faced the league’s U.S. All-Stars in Havana.
 Adrián Zabala and Moreno combined on a one-hitter (Dick Sisler got the only hit).
 That year, there was a short-lived Cuban summer league.
 Julio pitched for the Regla team, also managing for part of the season.